 For the purposes of this survey, we will make numerous shortcuts and imprecise statements, largely sacrificing standard definitions and rigor for the sake of clarity and conciseness.
 We also make our focus quite a bit more narrow than it could be.
-We beg the experts for forgiveness.
+We beg forgiveness to the experts.